FREQUENTLY ASKED QUESTIONS FOR TREATMENT WITH DONATED EGGS

 When exactly is embryo transfer done?

 Embryo transfer is scheduled by the physician in cooperation with the embryologist and the patient.
-Transfer is possible on the 2nd, 3rd and 5th day following egg collection.
+Transfer is on 5th day following egg collection.
 You will be informed by your patient coordinator about the exact date and time of embryo transfer.
 You will be informed about the development of your embryos.

 How many embryos will be transferred?